 - Since the site uses email verification to authenticate you, you must also have a valid email address on record with us.

-- All OpenAuth tokens are software-based, and you will choose whether to use a smart phone (the page will display a QR code for use in Google Authenticator [Android or iOS] or to allow display of the code in Duo Mobile) or the java desktop app to generate your verification codes.
-(Java 1.6 is required for the desktop app.)
+- All OpenAuth tokens are software-based, and you will choose whether to use a smart phone (the page will display a QR code for use in Google Authenticator [Android or iOS] or to allow display of the code in Duo Mobile [in addition to your Key code - these are two separate tokens]) or the java desktop app to generate your verification codes.
+(Java 1.6 is required for the desktop app.).